Endurance-Egbe/greenwood-library-website/README.md

 + Create pull requests and merge them after resolving any potential conflicts.

 ```
-The following provide practical application of the tools use to accomplish the objctives above.
+The following provide practical applications of the tools used to accomplish the objctives above.
 ```

 #### **Setup**